planetis-m/goodluck/docs/post.rst

 `document <https://nim-lang.github.io/Nim/destructors.html>`_.

-For each component I manually declare a corresponding enum value used to declare a "has-a" relationship, the usage is explored in a following :ref:`section<Entity's signature>`.
+For each component I manually declare a corresponding enum value used to declare a "has-a" relationship, the usage is explored in the section `Entity's signature`_.

 .. code-block:: nim